nbarbettini/polyglot-dotnet/README.md

 This library is based on [a StackOverflow answer](http://stackoverflow.com/questions/33161188/how-to-detect-which-net-language-is-calling-my-code) I wrote that attempted to do the same thing.
 I was surprised that nothing else existed, so I took some hints from [other](http://stackoverflow.com/questions/15184802/decompiled-dll-clues-to-help-tell-whether-it-was-c-sharp-or-vb-net) [questions](http://stackoverflow.com/q/7310331/3191599) and built a proof-of-concept.

 It's solidly in the realm of "trickery that doesn't always work" (see caveats, above).
-But, works well enough for me to use for some rudimentary reporting in the [Stormpath.SDK](https://github.com/stormpath/stormpath-sdk-dotnet) library, which I maintain.
+But, works well enough for me to use for some rudimentary diagnostic reporting in the [Stormpath.SDK](https://github.com/stormpath/stormpath-sdk-dotnet) library, which I maintain.